adamera-programming/Harmonic-Aware-Pairing-Detection-HAPD-/README.md

 - A chroma STFT representation is computed
 - The chroma matrix is averaged over time to produce a 12-dimensional vector

-This vector represents the harmonic distribution of pitch classes (C, C#, D, ...
-B) across the entire audio clip.
+This vector represents the harmonic distribution across the 12 pitch classes in the chromatic scale (C, C#, D, D#, E, F, F#, G, G#, A, A#, B) over the duration of the audio clip.

 ## Preprocessing